lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     - only record data during the production run, not the equilibration
     - reduce the velocity to perform a nice and slow pulling of the graphene sheet
-    - increase the magnitude of the total elongation (I used 10 Angstroms per edge)
+    - increase the magnitude of the total elongation